iodar/linux-scripts/windows-wsl/README.md

 ```
 In the dialogue type `A` to enable the feature.
 Your PC will restart after this.
 ## Install your favourite linux distribution
-Now you can open the Microsoft-Store and install your favourite linux.
+Now you can open the Microsoft Store and install your favourite linux.
 In this example we install Ubuntu 16.04 LTS.
 Open the Windows Store an search for
 `Ubuntu`.
 Click on `Ubuntu 16.04 LTS`.